This article is a mirror article of machine translation, please click here to jump to the original article.

 }

-OK, compile the program and online debugging, the development board on the LED1 as expected to blink up, feel the blinking interval of about 1s.
-But this is not enough to prove the success of the experiment, if you can rigorously determine the interval of 1s would be perfect ~ so I opened the WIN 7 clock (click on the right side of the taskbar time can be).
-While looking at the second hand, while out of the corner of my eye to see the flashing LED1.
-The result is: in two minutes, the pace of the two are basically identical (this precision can be tolerated ~).
-At this point, the experiment can be said to be basically complete, hehehe~
+OK, compile the program and debug online, LED1 on the development board flashes as scheduled, and it feels like the flashing interval is about 1s.
+But this is not enough to prove the success of the experiment, if the interval can be strictly determined to be 1s, it will be perfect~ So I turned on the clock of WIN 7 (click on the time on the right side of the taskbar).
+While looking at the second hand, he looked at the flashing of LED1 out of the corner of his eye.
+The result: within two minutes, the pace of the two is basically exactly the same (this precision is tolerable~).
+At this point, the experiment can be said to be basically completed, hehe~

-Timer 3/4 is an 8-bit timer with timer/counter/PWM functions. t3/t4 has two output comparison channels, each of which can be used as a PWM output.
+Timer 3/4 is an 8-bit timer with timer/counter/PWM function.
+T3/T4 has 2 output comparison channels, each of which can be used as PWM output.

-In this section, we have learned the method of counting the overflow interrupt of timer 1, which realizes the precise control of the LED blinking interval of 1 s.
-We will just skim over the other timers, and then go back to add them later.
-In the next section, we will introduce about CC2430 serial port communication.
+This section mainly learns the method of the count overflow interrupt of timer 1, and realizes the precise control of the LED light flashing interval of 1s.
+Just a few other timers are just a stroke, and I'll come back to add them later.
+In the next section, we will introduce the CC2430 serial port communication.

-All software, programming materials or articles published by Code Farmer are limited to be used for learning and research purposes only; the above contents shall not be used for commercial or illegal purposes, otherwise, all the consequences shall be borne by the users themselves.
-This site information from the network, copyright dispute has nothing to do with this site.
-You must completely remove the above content from your computer within 24 hours of downloading.
-If you like the program, please support the genuine software, buy registration and get better genuine service.
-If there is any infringement, please contact us by email to deal with it.
+All software, programming materials or articles published by Code Farmer Network are only for learning and research purposes; The above content shall not be used for commercial or illegal purposes, otherwise, users shall bear all consequences.
+The information on this site comes from the Internet, and copyright disputes have nothing to do with this site.
+You must completely delete the above content from your computer within 24 hours of downloading.
+If you like the program, please support genuine software, purchase registration, and get better genuine services.
+If there is any infringement, please contact us by email.

 Mail To:help@itsvse.com